aragon/dao-templates/readme.md

 ## Build your own template!

 `@aragon/templates-shared` is published on npm and contains contract, deployment, and testing utilities to help you build your own template.
 All of the templates in this monorepo use `templates-shared` internally.

+## Help

+For help and support, feel free to contact us at any time on [Spectrum](https://spectrum.chat/aragon/app-development).